OpenData-tu/documentation/07-Database.md

 **First optimization, Limit the time**

-With a naive approach by checking the common time part of the request 2016-2017 and limit the indieces search with the following pattern:
+With a naive approach by checking the common time part of the request 2016-2017 and limit the indices search with the following pattern:

 ```
 indexsearch: *-201*
 ```